Olallie State Park

 Olallie State Park is a public recreation area featuring multiple waterfalls located 5 mi southeast of North Bend, Washington.
 The state park spans a 3.5 mi stretch along the South Fork of the Snoqualmie River.
 The most prominent feature of the park is 135 ft Twin Falls.

 History

 The park originated in 1950, when Washington State Parks purchased a 160-acre parcel from Puget Sound Power and Light.
-Originally named Twin Falls State Park, following the park's expansion in 1976 its name was changed to Olallie, after a Chinook word for the berries which are common in the park.
+Originally named Twin Falls State Park, following the park's expansion in 1976 its name was changed to Olallie, after the Chinook Jargon word for the berries which are common in the park.

 Features

 The park features old-growth forests and five notable waterfalls: Twin Falls, Middle Twin Falls, Upper Twin Falls, Weeks Falls, and Upper Weeks Falls.

 Twin Falls features a well-hidden underground run-of-the-river hydroelectric project that generates 24 MW of electricity.
 The powerhouse is located 325 ft below ground.